gunnarnl/pandoc-stuff/README.md

 ## panling.lua

 This will convert md-ish syntax into gb4e syntax for latex.
 It currently allows for one layer of embedding.
-I don't really know lua at all nor pandoc's lua support, so I'm sure there's a way to generalize to multiple embeddings.
-Inline math (should) work as normal.
+I don't really know lua at all nor the data structures pandoc uses, so I'm sure there's a way to generalize to multiple embeddings.
+Inline math and other stylistic elements (should) work as normal.

+Glosses also work mostly as normal.
+Begin a gloss with \gll and use four (4) backslashes to delimit lines.

 The syntax for this: